ozyern/sabrinacarpenter/README.md

 ## ✦ contributing

-This is a personal fan project but if you're also a Sabrina fan and want to contribute — open a PR.
+This is a personal fan project but if you're also a Sabrina fan and want to contribute — fork the repo .
 Fellow fans welcome.

 ---